Choose parameters to optimize your algorithms in Azure Machine Learning Studio (classic)

 - Define the metric: Decide what metric to use for determining the best set of parameters, such as accuracy, root mean squared error, precision, recall, or f-score.

 - Train, evaluate, and compare: For each unique combination of the parameter values, cross-validation is carried out by and based on the error metric you define.
 After evaluation and comparison, you can choose the best-performing model.

-The following image illustrates shows how this can be achieved in Azure Machine Learning.
+The following image illustrates how this can be achieved in Azure Machine Learning Studio (classic).

 Define the parameter space

 You can define the parameter set at the model initialization step.
 The parameter pane of all machine learning algorithms has two trainer modes: Single Parameter and Parameter Range.
 Choose Parameter Range mode.
 In Parameter Range mode, you can enter multiple values for each parameter.
 You can enter comma-separated values in the text box.